Update v5.0 - Preline MCP, AI Prompts, Animated Icons and more. Visit Changelog

 Preline UI uses the Tailwind CSS Forms plugin across form components.
 Install it if you have not already: npm install -D @tailwindcss/forms

-Set up the Tailwind config and add the Preline imports, forms plugin, and theme import to src/input.css.
+Add the Preline UI CSS variants, forms plugin, and theme import to src/input.css.

 src/input.css